Matenrou Opera

-Matenrou Opera (摩天楼オペラ, Matenrō Opera) is a Japanese visual kei power metal band.
-The band was formed in 2007 by Sono and Yuu who were previously the vocalist and drummer of Jeniva.
+Matenrou Opera (摩天楼オペラ, Matenrō Opera) is a Japanese visual kei symphonic power metal band.
+It was formed in 2006 by vocalist Sono and drummer Yuu, who were previously in the band Jeniva together.

 History

-Their first maxi-single was on the Office A to Z label.
-"Alkaloid Showcase" was released on May 4, 2007, the same day as their first concert; it sold out before the concert began.

-In late 2007, guitarist Mika and female keyboardist Karen left the band; they were replaced by guitarist Anzi (ex-Masterpiece) and male keyboardist Ayame (ex-Ry:dia) respectively.
+Matenrou Opera was formed in October 2006 by former Jeniva bandmates vocalist Sono and drummer Yuu.
+The lineup was rounded out by bassist You, former Ancient Myth guitarist Mika, and female keyboardist Karen.Their first single, "Alkaloid Showcase", was released by the Office A to Z label on May 4, 2007, the same day as their first concert; it sold out before the concert began.
+However, Mika and Karen left the band in November.
+They were replaced by guitarist Anzi (ex-Masterpiece) and keyboardist Ayame (ex-Ry:dia) in December.

-In 2008, after joining Kamijo's record label Sherow Artist Society, the single "Ruri Iro de Egaku Niji" reached number 11 on the Oricon Indies Chart; the EP Gilia reached number 7 and was also released in Europe.
+The band joined Kamijo's record label Sherow Artist Society, and released the single "Ruri Iro de Egaku Niji" on March 5, 2008.
+It reached number 11 on the Oricon Indies Chart; the EP Gilia reached number 7 and was also released in Europe.
 Matenrou Opera toured through Europe with Versailles from the end of March to the beginning of April 2008.

 In late 2009, Matenrou Opera shared a national tour of Japan with Deluhi.
 Matenrou Opera covered X Japan's song "Kurenai" for the compilation Crush! -90's V-Rock Best Hit Cover Songs-.
-The album was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+The album was released on January 26, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 Matenrou Opera also covered hide's song "Dice" for the tribute album Tribute II -Visual Spirits-, released on July 3, 2013.
 Then, they released Avalon on September 3, 2014.